Tuber melanosporum: Cultivation

-Commerce and use
+Uses

 With a price of about 1,000 to 2,000 euros per kilogram, black truffles are the second-most expensive truffles after white truffles and one of the most sought-after edible mushrooms in the world.

 In cooking, black truffles are used to refine the taste of meat, fish, soups, cheeses, and risotto.
 Unlike white truffles, the aroma of black truffles does not diminish when they are heated but becomes more intense.
 They are most commonly shaved into or on top of a dish raw or infused with high-quality olive oil or butter.